nooop3/keycloak-mfa-enrollment-orchestrator/README.md

 ## Development Status

 This repository currently contains the design and requirements for the authenticator.
 Implementation, packaging, and deployment steps will be added alongside the code.

+## Continuous Integration & Releases

+GitLab CI/CD is configured in `.gitlab-ci.yml` to automatically:

+- run `mvn verify` for merge request and branch pipelines;
+- package the authenticator JAR and expose it as a job artifact;
+- publish a GitLab Release (with the compiled JAR attached) whenever a Git tag is pushed.

+To cut a release:

+1. Update the project version/notes as needed.
+2. Push a tag (for example `git tag -a v1.0.0 -m "v1.0.0"` followed by `git push origin v1.0.0`).
+3. GitLab will run the pipeline, build the JAR, upload it to project uploads, and create a Release named after the tag with a direct download link to the artifact.